fan2goa1/MaximumFairClique/README.md

 ## About Dataset

+You can find and download these datasets in [this repo](https://github.com/fan2goa1/Attributed_Graph_Data).

 **dblp_aminer:**

 dblp_aminer is a real dataset.
 It includes tens of thousands scholars and pictures their social network.